cudmore/pie/readme.md

 ## Wiring the system

+**Important**.
+The Raspberry Pi is **NOT** 5V tolerant.
+Connecting standard lab equipment using 5V TTL pulses can damage the Pi.
+These 5V lines can be converted to 3V with a [dedicated level shifter][adafruit-level-shfter].
+Or, if you are using a Teensy, these 5V lines can pass through the Teensy which **IS** 5V tolerant but then outputs 3V which can go into the Raspberry Pi.
+In this way, the Teensy can act as a programmable [level shifter][level-shifter].

 ### Option 1: Recording video

  - All you need is a Raspberry Pi 2/3, a Raspberry camera and the PiE server and you are good to go.